Perforated Metals

 Select the Appropriate Material

 The first step is choosing the right material for the project.
-The choice of metal depends on the intended application and properties required, such as strength, corrosion resistance, and aesthetics.
+The choice of metal depends on the intended application and properties required, such as strength, corrosion resistance, conductivity, weight, appearance, sanitation needs, and expected exposure to moisture, chemicals, or temperature swings.

 Determine the Appropriate Sheet Gauge

 Sheets come in varying thicknesses and are measured by gauges—note that the larger the gauge number, the thinner the sheet.
-Selecting the correct sheet gauge is as crucial as choosing the material itself.
-Perforated metal sheets used in fabrication are typically thin and flat, so it's essential to choose a gauge that matches the requirements of the project.
+Selecting the correct sheet gauge is just as important as choosing the material itself.
+It affects rigidity, weight, open area, manufacturability, and how the finished perforated sheet will perform once installed.

 Choose Your Perforation Pattern